 Inheriting a property after losing a family member or beloved friend can be an overwhelming experience.
 With or without a will, estates must go through the process of probate.
 Naturally, if there is a will, the process is much smoother.
 The home would be in perfect condition in an ideal world, with the mortgage paid off and no debts filed as liens against the property.
 Typically, however, most properties fall short of this mark.
 In Oklahoma, there are two paths to selling real property owned by an estate.
 They both require probate, but one is much more efficient than the other.

 In essence, probate is the process of the prooving of the will; the courts ensure that the deceased’s instruction for the disbursement of their property is completed and require that a judge oversee the process.
-Because of the legalities involved, our first tip for selling a probate property in Oklahoma is to understand that when a property is in probate, you will need to prepare for a lengthy period before the beneficiaries can sell the property.
+Because of the legalities involved, our first tip for selling a probate property in Oklahoma is to understand that when a property is in probate, you must prepare for a lengthy period before the beneficiaries can sell the property.
 You will also need to keep a close eye on deadlines, carefully complete any paperwork, and follow the rules and order of operations set out by the probate court.

 Suppose you’re not concerned about investing money into the property to prep it for sale yourself, making any necessary repairs.
 In that case, our next tip for selling a probate property in Oklahoma is to consider selling it as an FSBO or for sale by the owner.
 Should you follow this course, be sure you understand the laws surrounding disclosure.
 Even if there’s an issue with the home you aren’t aware of, the buyers could take legal action against you as the seller in the future.
 Finally, to determine a realistic price point, you should compare similar properties nearby that have recently sold.
-Just don’t skip on the high-quality photography and staging the home, as the tech-savvy buyers of today will typically scroll by properties that don’t present well online.
+Just don’t skip on the high-quality photography and staging of the home, as the tech-savvy buyers of today will typically scroll by properties that don’t present well online.

 Now, for those with no time constraints, a great tip for selling a probate property in Oklahoma is to consider offering owner financing.
 You’ll need to do the same prep and repair work and are still under the same risks from disclosure after the sale.
 In this arrangement, you’ll be offering the opportunity of homeownership to buyers who may not be quite ready to assume a conventional mortgage.
 As they save towards their downpayment and get their credit prepared for the lender’s approval, you’ll be making a higher profit on the property.
 In addition, for the courtesy of taking your home off of the market for this period, you can set the sale price higher than the current market because you risk the market taking off and potentially selling at below market value in the future.